RajaeDev6/Clock/README.md

-# yahoo100kkk.github.io
+# simple Clock

-A simple page that's just displaying the time created using html, css and javascript
+This is just a simeple clock created with html, css and some vanilla javascript. it just display the time in the middle of the screen